fedorenchik/PlanetVim/.vim/pack/apps/opt/vimspector/README.md

    but in theory a single gadget can supply multiple `adapter` configs.
    Typically this happens when a `gadget` supplies different `adapter` config for, say remote debugging, or debugging in a container, etc.
 8. The signs and winbar display funny symbols.
-How do i fix them?
+How do I fix them?
 See [this](#changing-the-default-signs) and [this](#customising-the-winbar)
-9. What's thie telemetry stuff all about?
+9. What's this telemetry stuff all about?
 Are you sending my data to evil companies?
    Debug adapters (for some reason) send telemetry data to clients.
 Vimspector simply displays this information in the output window.
 It *does not* and *will not ever* collect, use, forward or otherwise share any data with any third parties.